Veraph/Algorithm_4th/sorting/sorting_note.md

     # This method is problematic becasue it use lots of addition space, we could do the quick sort in space.

 ## Priority Queues
+support two operations: remove the maximum and insert